in his pajamas, Tony finished brushing his teeth, then slid into

 whether or not he would be permitted to join in.
 He no sooner

-completed that thought when both of his parents yelled out, "Join in, Tony,
+finished that thought, when both of his parents yelled out, "Join in,

 this celebration is for you!"